quickgrid/Setup-Guide/README.md

 https://pullrequest.opencv.org/buildbot/export/opencv_releases/master-contrib_pack-contrib-android/

-Use the following link and template to setup native opencv project for android,
+Use the following link and template to setup native opencv project for android.
+Instead of using opencv android from their site just replace it with opencv contrib from the link above.

 https://github.com/VlSomers/native-opencv-android-template